Join our Telegram channel (50,000+ subscribers) for daily market analysis & trading tips: t.me/synapsetrading

 A bear trap usually starts with price moving lower sharply and creates expectations of a continued downtrend on the chart.
 Instead, the price of the chart can go sideways in a range and eventually rally higher causing short sellers to be trapped on the wrong side of the move and to incur losses.

 Bear traps are usually short squeezes, when a big rally to the upside happens during a downtrend in a market due to a lack of sellers at lower prices.
 This combines with the need for short sellers to buy to cover due to the reversal in the market trend creating heat on their positions.

 Short squeezes gain momentum as more short sellers are forced to buy to cover their positions at higher prices resulting in increased trading volume on the reversal.
 The pressure on the short sellers to buy back their positions can be amplified by margin calls, trailing stops, and stop losses being triggered on their trades.
 The short sellers create buying pressure because they have to buy back the shares or contracts they are short to cover during the swing higher in price.
 Most short squeezes that are bear traps result in very fast and powerful moves to the upside.

-When a market reaches maximum bearish sentiment at a price level where traders and investors prefer to hold their positions instead of sell a bear trap could be set.
+If sellers get exhausted after a long downtrend, and the market reaches maximum bearish sentiment, and if all these happens at a price level where traders and investors prefer to hold their positions instead of selling, then it could become a strong support level, where a bear trap could be set.